 Report Review Panel

-- Renard Siew, Malaysia.
-Adviser on Climate Change, Centre of Governance and Political Studies
+- Renard Siew, Malaysia, Adviser on Climate Change, Centre for Governance and Political Studies;

-- Elizabeth White, USA.
-Strategist and Global Head Environment and Social Sustainability, Sector Economics and Impact, IFC World Bank Group.
+- Elizabeth White, USA, Principal Strategist and Global Head Sustainability and Development Impact, Sector Economics and Impact Measurement, IFC World Bank Group; and

 Find out more about the panel at www.shell.com/sustainability-report-review-panel.